- Buckfast honey bee

 Your Queen will be shipped with 8 – 10 attendant bees in the cage and a supply of queen candy.

-When you receive your Queen, place a single drop of water onto the cage, your bees may appreciate a drink after travelling!
+receive your Queen, place a single drop of water onto the cage, your bees may appreciate a drink after

 You will have a queenless colony into which your new queen is to be introduced.
 There should be no queen cells present, please inspect the colony and remove any queen cells that have been started.